 In 2016, Rachael was named one of Lethbridge’s “Top 40 under Forty.”

-Since a balanced life consists of more than just work, Rachael also enjoys a number of leisure activities.
-In addition to spending time with family and friends, Rachael looks for opportunities to enjoy the unique beauty of southern Alberta by walking in the coulees or enjoying time in the Rockies.
+Rachael is married to the fabulous Mr. Thomas!
+In addition to spending time with family and friends, she looks for opportunities to enjoy the unique beauty of southern Alberta by walking in the coulees or enjoying time in the Rockies.